2023 TAMUS-LANL Research Collaboration Program Research Projects

 - TAMUS and LANL researchers have a history of a budding partnership that has not yet progressed to the point of jointly proposing on outside funding.

 - LANL leadership sees value in a long-term relationship with proposed TAMUS researcher(s).

-- Proposed research and development improve a key LANL capability and/or address one of its mission needs and relates to a research area for which the laboratory has stable, long-term funding.
+- Proposed research and development improve a key LANL capability and/or address one of its missions needs and relates to a research area for which the laboratory has stable, long-term funding.